 Important: Java Agent tasks will not run until you complete the Java Agent configuration by making the appropriate configuration changes in the Keyfactor Command Management Portal.
-See Orchestrators section of the Keyfactor Command Reference Guide for instructions on approving the Java Agent in the Keyfactor Command Management Portal on the Orchestrators->Auto-Registration and Orchestrators->Management pages, and on configuring certificate stores on the Certificate Management->Certificate Stores page (see the Adding or Modifying a Certificate Store and Certificate Store Discovery sections of the Keyfactor Command Reference Guide).
+See Orchestrators in the Keyfactor Command Reference Guide for instructions on approving the Java Agent in the Keyfactor Command Management Portal on the Orchestrators->Auto-Registration and Orchestrators->Management pages, and on configuring certificate stores on the Certificate Management->Certificate Stores page (see Certificate Store Operations: Adding or Modifying a Certificate Store and Certificate Store DiscoveryCertificate Store Discovery in the Keyfactor Command Reference Guide).